JazzmynSims/DigitalConceptTutorial/README.md

-# Final Project Title: DigitalConceptTutorial
+# Final Project Title: Digital Concept Tutorial
 # Author: Jazzmyn Sims
-# This tutorial is a beginners tutorial on how to
+# Description: This is a tutorial that will show how to work the basics of your iPhone. *Beginner Friendly*